Mackie Samoskevich

-Matthew "Mackie" Samoskevich (born November 15, 2002) is an American professional ice hockey forward for the Florida Panthers of the National Hockey League (NHL).
-He was drafted 24th overall by the Panthers in the 2021 NHL entry draft.
+Matthew "Mackie" Samoskevich (born November 15, 2002) is an American professional ice hockey player who is a forward for the Seattle Kraken of the National Hockey League (NHL).
+He was drafted 24th overall by the Florida Panthers in the 2021 NHL entry draft.
 He won the Stanley Cup with the Panthers in 2025.

 Playing career

 Junior

 During the 2020–21 season, Samoskevich recorded 13 goals and 24 assists in 36 games for the Chicago Steel.
 During the Clark Cup playoffs, he recorded one goal and nine assists in eight games to help lead his team to the Anderson Cup and Clark Cup.

 College

 Samoskevich began his collegiate career for the Michigan Wolverines during the 2021–22 season.
 During his freshman season, he recorded 26 points on nine goals and 17 assists.
 Two of his goals were unassisted goals, capitalizing on turnovers, while four goals came on the power play.
 Following an outstanding season, he was named to the All-Big Ten Freshman Team.

 During the 2022–23 season in his sophomore year, Samoskevich ranked second on the team in goals with 19, and third in points with 40 in 35 games.
 Following the season, he was named to the All-Big Ten Second Team.
 He finished his collegiate career with 30 goals and 42 assists in 79 games.